-In fiscal year 2023, the effectiveness of the Board of Directors was evaluated by the following methods and processes.
+In fiscal year 2024, the effectiveness of the Board of Directors was evaluated by the following methods and processes

 - i.
 Evaluation methods - In accordance with the above Guidelines, regular evaluations were conducted by a third-party organization to ensure the expertise of the evaluation methods and the objectivity of the evaluation process.
-However, to concentrate on addressing various issues identified in the recent evaluations, the Board of Directors decided to conduct their own evaluation for the fiscal year 2023, specifically focusing on the progress in resolving these issues, without using an external review organization. - ii.
-Evaluation processes - Regarding the current issues and the direction of responses, a written questionnaire consisting of the following items was conducted for the reappointed directors and the President and CEO in June 2024: - > The state of deliberations on management strategies, and the monitoring of business execution - > The roles of independent outside directors and executive management - > The operation and agenda setting of the Board of Directors' meetings, as well as the coordination with the respective Committees, etc. - Based on the results of the questionnaire, the Board of Directors shared the identified issues with the newly appointed directors and discussed various initiatives, including steps to improve effectiveness, in July 2024. - The Chairman of the Board reported to the Board of Directors on the current issues and the direction of responses in August and September 2024, taking into account the discussions held within the Board of Directors. - 3.
-Current issues and the direction of responses
+However, to concentrate on addressing various issues identified in the recent evaluations, the Board of Directors decided to conduct their own evaluation for the fiscal year 2024, specifically focusing on the progress in resolving these issues, without using a third-party organization. - ii.
+Evaluation processes - Regarding the current issues and the direction of responses, a written questionnaire consisting of the following items was conducted for the directors in May 2025: - > The state of deliberations on management strategies, and the monitoring of business execution - > The roles of independent outside directors and executive management - The operation and agenda setting of the Board of Directors' meetings, as well as the coordination with the respective Committees, etc. - Based on the results of the questionnaire, etc., the Board of Directors shared the identified issues and discussed various initiatives, including steps to improve effectiveness, in June 2025.